166th Infantry Regiment (United States): World War I

 The regiment was mustered into federal service on 11 July 1916 in Camp Willis and mustered out on 3 March 1917 at Fort Wayne.
 On 15 July, the regiment was called into federal service due to the United States entry into World War I. It was drafted into federal service on 5 August.
 It was reorganized as the 166th Infantry Regiment on 20 August and assigned to the 42nd Infantry Division's 83rd Infantry Brigade.
 It arrived on the Western Front in February 1918 and fought until the end of the war on 11 November.
 The regiment participated in the Battle of Saint-Mihiel and the Meuse-Argonne Offensive.
 The regiment returned stateside and was demobilized on 17 May 1919 at Camp Sherman, Ohio.

+Interwar period

+The 166th Infantry arrived at the port of New York on 25 April 1919 on the troopship USS Leviathan and was demobilized on 17 May 1919 at Camp Sherman, Ohio.
+Former elements of the regiment were consolidated with elements of the former 7th Ohio Infantry (which had been broken up and assigned to various elements of the 37th Division during World War I) on 21 May 1920 to become the 4th Infantry Regiment, Ohio National Guard, with headquarters at Columbus.
+Pursuant to the National Defense Act of 1920, the 166th Infantry was reconstituted in the National Guard and assigned to the 37th Division on 1 July 1921.
+The regiment, or elements thereof, was called up to perform the following state duties: riot control during a coal miners’ strike at Cadiz and Zanesville, Ohio, 14 July 1922 – 8 August 1922; escort duties at the funeral of President Warren G. Harding in August 1923; tornado relief duties at Lorain and Sandusky, Ohio, 28 June–16 July 1924; guard duties at the crash site of the dirigible USS Shenandoah in September 1925; riot control during a coal miners’ strikes at St. Clairsville and Nelsonville, Ohio, 4 August 1927 – 10 June 1928; riot control during the Ohio State Penitentiary riot and fire, 21 April–3 June 1930; riot control during a coal miners’ strike at Cadiz, 16 April–20 July 1932; flood relief along the Ohio River, January–March 1937; riot control during a workers’ strike at the Mahoning Valley steel plants, 22 June–15 July 1937.
+Conducted annual summer training most years at Camp Perry, Ohio, from 1921–39.